 Congress Veteran's Act of 2020:

-Any veteran that is considered Service-Connected (ie 0 - 90%), is fully eligible for full installation privileges again (ie BX/PX/Navy Exchange, Commissary, MWR, Class 6, etc..).
+Any veteran that is considered Service-Connected (ie 0 - 90%), is fully eligible for full installation privileges again (ie Commissary, PX/BX/NEX/MCX/CGX (Exchange), Shoppette/Express, Class VI (Six), MWR etc..).
 This is a HUGE benefit!!!!!

 Once you receive your VHIC in the mail and the words “SERVICE CONNECTED” are under your picture on the right side of your VHIC, go to your local DoD Visitor Control Center (VCC) (ie Fort Stewart for me) to have your VHIC registered as your DoD access card so that you can access all DoD installations.
 However, each installation commander has full responsibility for their installation.
 As such, the installation commander will most likely ONLY allow you installation access per Congress with NO DoD Trusted Traveler Program (ie allowed to escort NON-DoD personnel onto the installation).
 To escort NON-DoD personnel, each time you will have to go to the Visitor Control Center (VCC) and get a Day Pass for the NON-DoD person.